Duane Carrell

 Duane Blore Carrell (born October 3, 1949) is an American former professional football player who was a punter in the National Football League (NFL) for the Dallas Cowboys, Los Angeles Rams, New York Jets, and St. Louis Cardinals.
 He played college football for the Florida State Seminoles.

-Early years
+Early life

 Carrell attended Woodrow Wilson High School.
 He accepted a football scholarship from Florida State University, where he was a punter and placekicker.

 As a sophomore, he became a starter at punter, registering 32 punts for 1,169 yards (36.5 yard average) and a long of 50 yards.
 As a junior, he was ranked 17th in the country with a punting average of 40.6 yards, while making 63 punts for 2,556 yards with a long of 68 yards.

 As a senior, he posted 53 punts for 1,921 yards (36.2-yard average) and a long of 54 yards.